telerik/ajax-docs/api/server/Telerik.Web.UI/RadTabStrip.md

 For internal use.

-###  KeyboardNavigationSettings `TabStripKeyboardNavigationSettings`
+###  KeyboardNavigationSettings `KeyboardNavigationSettings`

-Used to customize the TabStrip keyboard navigation functionality.
+Used to customize the keyboard navigation functionality.

 ###  MaxDataBindDepth `Int32`